The return of the Monterey style: How 1960s tract homes brought Spanish Colonial elegance to the Tri-Valley

 Charming Monterey home on Cherry Hills Lane, San Ramon, featuring classic stucco and balcony design.

-The rise and fall of Monterey style in the Tri-Valley
+The rise and decline of Monterey style tract homes

 Comments